OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/change.md

 ---
 title: change
-description: This page provides detailed documentation on how to track the 30-day change in the supply held in exchange wallets using our function 'openbb.crypto.dd.change'.
+description: "This page provides detailed documentation on how to track the 30-day" change in the supply held in exchange wallets using our function 'openbb.crypto.dd.change'.
   It also includes steps on how to visualize these changes by plotting a chart using the function 'openbb.crypto.dd.change_chart'.
 The page contains explanations about